andriesfilmer/gtd/cheatsheets/mailserver/INSTALL-outgoing.md

     *.inzetrooster.nl
     *.filmer.nl

-Opendkim needs permissions but postfix complains about **warning: group or other writable:**?!
+Set permissions

-    chown -R  opendkim:postfix /etc/postfix/dkim
+    chown -R  opendkim:opendkim /etc/dkimkeys/

+You may need to add user "postfix" to group "opendkim".

+    adduser postfix opendkim

-Create a DNS record for each domain from: `/etc/opendkim/keys/filmer.nl/default.txt`.
+    Create a DNS record for each domain from: `/etc/dkimkeys/keys/filmer.nl/default.txt`.

 Or check/test you DKIM on several sites, for example: [dkimcore.org](http://dkimcore.org/tools/keycheck.html)